A 3-day microgap in Bournemouth, England

 Another lunch spot local to the spa in Wareham (en route to our next destination, Monkey World) is this crazy good Salt Pig restaurant.

 The beef cut my mum had was SENSATIONAL.
 It literally melted like butter in our mouths and made me (a pretty much non-meat eater) want to swap dinners.
-But of course I didn’t because my cheesy, veggie filled deep pan quiche with a choice of two salad sides was but too good to give away.
-See the menu here (bear in mind they serve seasonal dishes which change a lot so it’s not that specific, but from my experience and chat I had with the owner, I would have confidence that anything you choose will deliver).
+But of course I didn’t because my cheesy, veggie filled deep pan quiche with a choice of two salad sides was too good to give away.
+See the menu here.

 As if our day hadn’t already been blown out of the park with a sunrise breakfast on the beach, the best massage experience of my life and the most wholesome fresh lunch going, we headed for the afternoon to Monkey World to witness the incredible work they do here at the rescue centre.